Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Archaeological Museum of Heraklion

-We visited the museum during a very hot morning last September.
-I would’ve imagined that my kids would’ve rather been on a beach instead, but I was wrong.
+We visited the museum on a very hot morning last September.
+I would’ve imagined that my kids would prefer to be on a beach instead, but I was wrong.

 I’m sure their previous visit to Knossos had already ignited their curiosity.
-Honestly, they are very much into all that’s related to Ancient Civilizations.
-Still… summer and museum do not always match, or not for everyone.
+Honestly, they are very much into everything related to Ancient Civilizations.
+Still… summer and museums do not always match, or not for everyone.

 However, they took hundreds of pictures of bulls and axes and were impressed by the spectacular wooden reproduction of the Palace.

-What’s more, there is a nice entertainment area, right before reaching the stairs, where kids can take a rest, play, and discover the ancient symbols of the Minoan era.
+Moreover, there is a lovely entertainment area right before reaching the stairs, where kids can rest, play, and discover the ancient symbols of the Minoan era.
 When in Crete… don’t miss it!

 General Information about the Archaeological Museum of Heraklion